 Taxiing is the process of moving the plane slowly before or after takeoff on the runway.
 These kinds of accidents occur while the plane is in the process of taxiing.

 Landing is one of the riskiest parts of flying.
 They are intense and cause passengers to experience uncertain feelings due to the rapid descent from air to ground.
 If an accident occurs during this descent, it can result in dangerous consequences.

 Aviation is regulated by the Federal Aviation Administration (“FAA”) and the National Transportation Safety Board (“NTSB”).
-The FAA is generally charged with the responsibility of establishing and enforcing safety standards for flight operation, air traffic controllers, pilots and aircraft manufacturers.
-Whereas, the NTSB is generally tasked with investigating general aviation accidents, as well as all aviation accidents, and recommending safety changes to prevent future accidents.
+The FAA is generally responsible for establishing and enforcing safety standards for flight operations, air traffic controllers, pilots, and aircraft manufacturers.
+At the same time, the NTSB is generally tasked with investigating general aviation accidents and all aviation accidents and recommending safety changes to prevent future accidents.

-Typically, there are four main groups of people that are responsible for these types of aircraft accidents: a) owner and operator of the aircraft; b) the manufacturer(s); c) contracted maintenance crew; and d) the federal government.
-Often times, the carelessness of multiple individuals and groups lead to these tragic crashes.
+Typically, four main groups of people are responsible for these types of aircraft accidents: a) the owner and operator of the aircraft; b) the manufacturer(s); c) the contracted maintenance crew; and d) the federal government.
+The carelessness of multiple individuals and groups often leads to these tragic crashes.